 NSW Family and Carer Mental Health Program

 The NSW Health Family and Carer Mental Health Program delivers:

 - Family Friendly Mental Health Services - supporting and training staff to explicitly include families and carers in the service system and be responsive to their unique needs;

 - Mental Health Family and Carer Support Programs - services delivered through non –government organisations that provide; education and training to build coping skills and resilience, individual support and advocacy, and infrastructure for peer support groups.

 The Carer Line (on 1800 242 636) is a telephone service that can give carers information and resources, and put them in touch with services and supports, including financial assistance, in-home services and counselling.

-Flyers are available for Arabic, Chinese, Greek, Italian and Macedonian speaking carers and their families.
+Flyers for carers and their families are available in Arabic, Chinese, English, Greek, Italian and Macedonian.

 Family and Community Services Leave, Personal/Carers Leave and flexible work practices are outlined in Policy Directive Leave Matters for the NSW Health Service.